flatironinstitute/cpp2doc_webdemo/docs/cpp-api/nda/reshape.md

 includer: nda/nda.hpp

 # Brief description.
 One line only.
-brief: Transform an array into another one with a new shape
+brief: Transform an array into another one with a new shape.
+Short description

 # List of overloads.
 Edit only the desc
 overloads: